percona/community/content/events/percona-meetups/percona-meetup-for-mongodb-september-2021.md

 Our experts will cover following topics:

-### "MongoDB sharded Cluster- best practices" by Vinodh Krishnaswamy
+### "MongoDB sharded Cluster - best practices" by Vinodh Krishnaswamy
 1. How to deploy a cluster for proper HA
 2. How to use Balancer effectively
 3. The most common issues that people run into when or when not sharding MongoDB